Band geometry from position-momentum duality at topological band crossings

 The link of the $\mbb Z_2$ monopole is encoded in the band geometry.
 We calculate the quantum metric for the two middle bands in the minimal model.
 The individual components of quantum metric are complicated, with the special cases derived at $k_z=0$ in Ref.~\onlinecite{salerno20prr}.
 Nevertheless, the trace of quantum metric is amiable according to the duality.
-It can be shown that the wave functions are independent of the radial components $k_r$ and $k_R$.
+It can be shown that the wave functions are independent of the minor and major radial components $k_r$ and $k_R$.
 This indicates the absence of radial contributions in the trace of quantum metric, leaving only the angular contributions.
-We further uncover that each wave function is a tensor product of two $\mbb Z_2$-trivial wave functions, which are at the nodal loop and the additional nodal line, respectively.
-A direct calculation obtains the according dual rotational energy in the trace of quantum metric \beeq \Tr g_{\mbb Z_2\txt{NL},\mbf k}=\fr{1}{4k_r^2}+\fr{1}{4k_\perp^2}. \eneq The first term is the dual rotational energy about the nodal loop, which is identical to the $\mbb Z_2$-trivial case with $l=1/2$.
+We further uncover that each wave function is a tensor product of two $\mbb Z_2$-trivial wave functions, which are related to the nodal loop and the additional nodal line, respectively.
+A direct calculation obtains the according dual axial rotational energy in the trace of quantum metric \beeq \Tr g_{\mbb Z_2\txt{NL},\mbf k}=\fr{1}{4k_r^2}+\fr{1}{4k_\perp^2}. \eneq The first term is the dual axial rotational energy from the nodal loop, which is identical to the $\mbb Z_2$-trivial case with $l=1/2$.
 Meanwhile, the second term captures the dual rotational energy of the axial angular momentum $|L^n_z|=1/2$ about the additional nodal line.
-The presence of this term clearly indicates the link of the $\mbb Z_2$ monopole, which is absent for the $\mbb Z_2$-trivial nodal loop.
+This additional term clearly indicates the link of the $\mbb Z_2$ monopole, which is absent for the $\mbb Z_2$-trivial nodal loop.
 We thus arrive at a clear interpretation of the nontrivial band geometry in the $\mbb Z_2$ nodal-loop semimetals.